 Leadership is a Choice

 I was ten years old when I first started learning about leadership.
 I was just beginning to learn how to play football, basketball and baseball.
 I loved all three sports, mainly because they were the outlets for my frustration.
-My parents took good care of my four brothers and me, but our home will filled with strife.
-I discovered fear early, and sports were my exit strategy.
+My parents took good care of my four brothers and me, but our home was filled with strife.
+I discovered fear early, and playing sports was my exit strategy.

 By the time I was in high school, I was considered a 'leader' on the football field.
 I still played multiple sports (and ran track), but the football thing was taking center stage.
 I didn't really get the whole 'leader' thing and, frankly, I didn't want anything to do with it.
 I just wanted to play ball.

 My college football career at UGA thrust me to the forefront of national conversations.
 I heard words like Heisman.
 All-American.
 The next Herschel.
 After I injured my knee four games into my sophomore year and subsequently flunked out of school (it's funny how that happens when you stop going to class), I was definitely running from any leadership role that was expected of me.

 Finding myself at at junior college with a knee to rehab, I started leading...myself.
 I took three critical steps as a future leader.

 - I stopped blaming UGA for the fact that I was at a JUCO getting my GPA back up to a satisfactory academic standard.

 - I stopped complaining about missing almost two years of football, and concentrated on doing what I needed to do to get back in Athens and playing at Sanford Stadium.